riccardoerra/sprint-points-calculator/README.md

 For average points per sprint should pre populate numbers of devs and give possibility to edit

+Add emoji as favicon

+Add footer with emoji

 Releases plan:
 0.1 current
 0.2 all the questions, simple design and weight days off